dmiller/clojure-clr-next/README.md

  *   Copyright (c) Rich Hickey.
 All rights reserved.
  *   The use and distribution terms for this software are covered by the
  *   Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php)
- *   which can be found in the file epl-v10.html at the root of this distribution.
+ *   which can be found in the file LICENSE at the root of this distribution.
  *   By using this software in any fashion, you are agreeing to be bound by
  * 	 the terms of this license.
  *   You must not remove this notice, or any other, from this software.